 - Demonstrations or tutorials of how she uses the different products she is reviewing

-- “Empties” reviews in which she gives a review of a product after she finishes using it and explains whether or not she would recommend it
+- “Empties” where she reviews a product after she finishes using it and explains whether or not she would recommend it

 - Links to the products she uses

-In her posts she shares professional and edited images, friendly texts focused on sharing her opinions and personality with her audience (not only on selling) and a few relevant hashtags.
+In her posts, she shares professional and edited images, friendly text focused on sharing her opinions and personality with her audience (not only on selling) and a few relevant hashtags.

-Not too long ago you had to find your own way to find brands to partner with on sponsored posts, especially if you were just starting out.
-Big influencers (+ 100,000 followers) have it a bit easier, but the smaller accounts (+ 5,000 followers) have to put in the work themselves first.
+Finding brands to partner with on sponsored posts can be tricky, especially if you were just starting out.
+Bigger influencers (100,000+ followers) have it a bit easier, but the smaller accounts (5,000+ followers) have to put in the work themselves first.

 Create a dossier that includes information on who you are, your profile, what type of audience you have, your niche, data on your followers, and on your Analytics.
-Find companies or brands that you would like to work with and present your benefits to them.
+Find companies or brands that you would like to work with and present how you can spread the word about their products or services.
 Once your account gets big enough, you can even find influencer agents to work with who will find brands on your behalf.

-But, if your account is still small there are some platforms that allow brands and influencers to connect easier.
-Here are a few:
+If your account is still small, there are some platforms you can use that allow brands and influencers to connect easily.
+Here are a few.

-1. Influenz.
-If you are an influencer and want to earn money with your Instagram account, I recommend registering with Ifluenz.
+- Influenz - If you are an influencer and want to earn money with your Instagram account, register with Ifluenz.
 It doesn't cost anything and they offer you a table of earnings, depending on the number of followers you have.
-Ifluenz suggests that profits depend on the number of followers your account has (real).
 For example, if you have 5,000 followers, you can earn $10 for a validated post.
 And if you have 500,000 followers, you can earn $1,000 per validated post.
 The average is $2 per 1,000 followers.

-2. Coobis.
-Coobis is a marketing platform of the most important influencers of the moment.
-Not only because it fulfills the basic conditions for a good operation and performance of the campaigns.
-But because it presents itself as one of the most complete software.
+- Coobis - Coobis is a marketing platform that not only fulfills the basic conditions for a good operation and performance when it comes to campaigns but also presents itself as one of the most complete platforms available.
 In fact, it responds to the needs of two different target audiences, advertisers and publishers.

-3. SocialPubli.
-This is another platform for influencing marketing that puts companies in contact with influencers to transmit the message of the brand through different spaces.
-And among them, besides blogs, social networks have an important role: Twitter, Facebook, Instagram, LinkedIn, Youtube or Snapchat.
-The strong point of the platform is that it not only works with influencers, but also with microinfluencers.
-In case you are an influencer, all you have to do is register and create your profile.
-The platform itself will tell you what your interests and those of your audience are, so the brands will know what kind of community you have created.
+- SocialPubli - this is another platform for influencer marketing that puts companies in contact with influencers.
+And among them are Twitter, Facebook, Instagram, LinkedIn, Youtube, and Snapchat.
+The strength of this platform is that it not only works with influencers, but also with microinfluencers.
+If you are an influencer, all you have to do is register and create your profile.
+The platform itself will tell you what your audience is interested in, so brands will know what kind of community you have created.

 When you’re first starting out, these platforms are a good option to begin to earn some money.
 But as you grow, I recommend reaching out to brands you are interested in and trying to form partnerships yourself.
 In the long run, the deals will be more lucrative this way and you’ll have greater control over who you feature on your page.